-FINANCIAL ACCOUNTING POLICY CHANGES ISSUED BUT NOT YET IN EFFECT
+FUTURE ACCOUNTING POLICY CHANGES ISSUED BUT NOT YET IN EFFECT

-The following new standards and interpretations are not yet effective and have not been applied in preparing the Consolidated FS for the year ended December 31, 2012.
+The following new standards and interpretations are not yet effective and have not been applied in preparing these consolidated financial statements.
 The Company is currently evaluating the potential impacts of these new standards.